michael2012z/BitBible/markdown/KJV/files/Josh.md

 3. And they commanded the people, saying, When ye see the ark of the covenant of the Lord your God, and the priests the Levites bearing it, then ye shall remove from your place, and go after it.

-4. Yet there shall be a space between you and it, about two thousand cubits by measure: come not near unto it, that ye may know the way by which ye must go: for ye have not passed this way heretofore.heretofore: Heb. since yesterday, and the third day
+4. Yet there shall be a space between you and it, about two thousand cubits by measure: come not near unto it, that ye may know the way by which ye must go: for ye have not passed this way heretofore.

 5. And Joshua said unto the people, Sanctify yourselves: for to morrow the Lord will do wonders among you.